 Causes of Action for Wrongful Death

-A wrongful death claim may be filed when the death was caused by “the wrongful act or neglect of another.”
-In plain English, that means that a wrongful death claim may be filed against a person or entity who wrongfully caused another’s death, whether intentionally or negligently.
+A wrongful death is legally defined as when “the wrongful act or neglect of another” caused a death.
+This means that a wrongful death claim may be filed against a person or entity who whether intentionally or negligently wrongfully caused another’s death.

 Negligence-Based Wrongful Death Claims